 - Speech recognition technology

 A note on Duolingo and how it compares to Babbel

-One of the things you’ll hear a lot is that Babbel and Duolingo are competitors (in fact, a lot of people come here searching for Babbel vs Duolingo!).
+One of the things you’ll hear a lot (especially in Babbel reviews) is that Babbel and Duolingo are competitors (in fact, a lot of people come here searching for Babbel vs Duolingo!).